 Condon reflects, “We knew that meditation improves a person’s own physical and psychological well-being, but now we have evidence that meditation actually increases compassionate behavior.”
 Those who are familiar with meditation know that its sometimes easy to feel compassion when sitting peacefully (and alone) on the cushion, but its in our everyday lives and interactions with others where the rubber meets the road.

 We at Mind and Life are thrilled to see this kind of research being done on the real-world effects of contemplative practice.
-Condon’s study was funded by a Mind and Life Francisco J. Varela Research Award, and will be published soon in the journal Psychological Science.
-Co-author Gaelle Desbordes of Massachusetts General Hospital and Boston University is also a past Varela Award recipient.
+Condon’s study was funded by a Mind and Life Francisco J. Varela Research Grant, and will be published soon in the journal Psychological Science.
+Co-author Gaelle Desbordes of Massachusetts General Hospital and Boston University is also a past Varela Grant recipient.

 As with any study, this experiment has limitations, and follow-up work needs to be done.
 One potential caveat is that the comparison group was not exposed to the social interactions and the presence of an engaging teacher that was experienced by the meditation group on a weekly basis.
 Its possible that the observed increase in helping behavior was not due specifically to meditation, but to these other social influences.
 Measures indicate that both the meditation and control groups had similar levels of social interaction in their lives during the course of the study, making this possibility unlikely, but future research will need to rule it out conclusively.

 We look forward to the results of Paul’s next study, which will extend his work to investigate the effects of meditation on behavioral and physiological responses to anger in real-world settings.
 Hopefully, studies like this will help us understand how the benefits of meditation transfer “off the cushion,” to alleviate suffering in everyday life.